felix-mueller/camunda-docs-static/get-started/content/language-agnostic/user-task.md

     name: "Involve Humans"
     parent: "get-started-language-agnostic"
     identifier: "get-started-language-agnostic-model"
-    pre: "Learn the basics of handling the Camunda Modeler and learn how to model and configure a fully executable process."
+    pre: "Learn the basics of integrating user tasks into a Process and how to build forms with Camunda."

 ---